We need foster homes!!

 What if I already have pets of my own?

-How long would I keep the dog?
+How long would I keep my foster?

 Would I be responsible for my foster animal’s expenses?

 No. Promise Rescue will provide and pay for the animal’s veterinary care and medications; however, if medical issues arise, you must contact Amanda immediately.
 Promise Rescue will also loan crates, food / water bowls, blankets, toys and bones.
 We will also provide food, medications, a collar and leash for each dog.
-While all these items are provided by the rescue, you are more than welcome to supply these items for your foster dog as a donation, that helps us stretch money a little further and allows us to help more animals.
+While all these items are provided by the rescue, you are more than welcome to supply these items for your foster animal as a donation, that helps us stretch money a little further and allows us to help more animals.

 Can my foster dog sleep in bed with me?
 Or on the furniture?